-13 Ways to Pamper Yourself with a Home Spa
+13 Ways to Pamper Yourself with an At-Home Spa

 How to Have a Spa Day at Home

 When was the last time you spoiled yourself with a deep tissue massage or facial at your local spa?
-If you’ve been feeling a little stressed lately and don’t have the time or money to go out for a spa day, don’t fret.
+If you’ve been feeling a little stressed lately (check out our self-care tips here) and don’t have the time or money to go out for a spa day, don’t fret.
 Luckily, there are other ways to indulge in some me time with a spa treatment without leaving the comfort of your home!
 In this article, we’ll give you some home spa ideas to pamper yourself with so you can sit back, relax, and unwind.

 What Products Do You Need for a Home Spa?

 Creating the perfect spa day at home starts with gathering all the different products you need in order to treat yourself like the royalty you are.
 To help you get started, we compiled a list of items that are essential for your at-home spa treatments and relaxation time.
 Don’t worry if you find that you don’t have everything listed here; your spa day can be simple and still give you the tranquility you need!

 - Candles: There’s nothing more calming than dimming the lights and lighting a fresh scented candle.
 Just like any spa you step foot into, the scent of lavender, chamomile, citrus, jasmine, or woody musk is enough to make you feel relaxed.

 - Essential Oil Diffuser: Scents affect our mood.
 But if you’re trying to get a calming scent while avoiding the fire hazard that candles impose, add an essential oil diffuser to your home spa that doubles as interior decor.